MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-WebServicesVirtualDirectory.md

 ```

 ### -GzipLevel
-!!!
-Exchange Server 2010, Exchange Server 2013

-The GzipLevel parameter sets Gzip configuration information for the Exchange Web Services virtual directory.
-This parameter can be set to the following values:

-- Off This value results in no compression.

-- Low This value results in static compression only.
-Don't use this setting for Exchange Web Services because Exchange Web Services content is dynamic.
-You'll get a warning if you set the GzipLevel parameter to this value.
-If you use this setting, it behaves the same as the Off setting.

-- High This value results in static and dynamic compression.
-Content from Exchange Web Services is compressed if clients have indicated support for Gzip compression in their requests.

-- Error This value identifies errors in the Gzip compression configuration.

-!!!
-Exchange Server 2016

 The GzipLevel parameter sets the Gzip configuration for the Exchange Web Services virtual directory.
 Valid values are:

 - Off: No compression.